 Not only must dashboards showcase the right information, but to ensure they remain in context, they must be located in the right place as well.
 The most accurate decisions are made when users have the entire picture.
 This is often lost when users flip between applications or reports to find relevant information.
 If reports are located in multiple places, it becomes challenging to understand how they relate or whether the data points are even connected at all.
 This can lead to inaccurate assumptions and decreased productivity.

-One of the easiest solutions is embedded analytics, which allows you to surface reports directly in your internal applications.
+One of the easiest solutions to drive value through dashboard design is to use embedded analytics, which allows you to surface reports directly in your internal applications.
 Alternatively, a centralized reporting portal ensures users can access all your reports from a single location.

 4. Ensuring your BI notifications are clear and attention grabbing reduces the chance of losing time sensitive opportunities uncovered by data analytics.